Healing Hurts, but This Pain Helps You Grow

 At some point, you have been going through a hard time, and you’ve been told “go out with your friends!” or “don’t stay home feeling sorry for yourself, distract yourself!”

-This can be helpful when trying to avoid falling victim, but you cannot take it to the extreme of turning a blind eye and pretending that nothing has happened.
-Because, by doing this, we do not learn anything.
+This can be helpful when trying to avoid feeling like a victim, but you cannot take it to the extreme of turning a blind eye and pretending that nothing has happened.
+Because, by doing this, we don’t learn anything.

 As much as we try to change our perspectives on things, the wound will continue to be there, creating problems and hurting the same, or more, than before.